Ricordy/SL-SmartContracts/README.md

 **Contract Deployment and deployment of investment contracts:**

 1. For the contract deployment, SLPermissions must be deployed first, since it requires its address as a parameter.
-2. For the deployment of an investment contract, SLCore must de deployed and a valid PaymentToken address must be passed as well as an existing level.
+2. For the deployment of an investment contract, SLCore must be deployed and a valid PaymentToken address must be passed as well as an existing level.
 3. The CEO creates a new investment contract by calling:

 ```solidity